ChangelogBook a demoSign up

 Edit column alias

-Redaction hides values in places like audience previews and profile exploration, while keeping the column available for filtering.
+Privacy levels control how column values appear in places like audience previews and profile exploration, while keeping the column available for filtering.

 • email addresses